Thomas J. Nevin, informant for surveyor John Hurst's son's birth, May 1868

 Nevin Street South Hobart

-John Hurst, son of Irish surveyor James Hurst and friend of the Nevin family of Kangaroo Valley, was a surveyor in civil service, but whether he or his son William Nevin Hurst, who became the Tasmanian Surveyor-General, named this street in South Hobart after the Nevin family of Kangaroo Valley is yet to be determined.
+John Hurst, son of Irish surveyor James Hurst, friend and relative of the Nevin family of Kangaroo Valley, was a surveyor in civil service, but whether he or his son William Nevin Hurst, who became the Tasmanian Surveyor-General, named this street in South Hobart after the Nevin family of Kangaroo Valley is yet to be determined.
 See this article, Nevin Street and the Cascades Prison for Males.

 No Through Road.
 Nevin St. South Hobart adjacent to the Cascades Prison.